lthms/FreeSpec/README.md

 - `coq-freespec-core` provides the foundation of the FreeSpec formalism.
 - `coq-freespec-exec` provides the means to execute impure computations implemented with the help of `coq-freespec-core`.
-- `coq-freespec-stdlib` provides a small “impure effects” library to write impure computations more easily.
+- `coq-freespec-ffi` provides the means to use FreeSpec with `coqffi`.

 The codebase is organized as follows: